 Seeking a New Market

 In the late 1920s, the German auto industry was still largely composed of luxury models, and the average German could rarely afford anything more than a motorcycle.
 As a result, only one German out of 50 owned a car.
 Seeking a potential new market, some car makers began independent “people’s car” projects.
 The trend was not new, as Béla Barényi is credited with having conceived the basic design in the mid-1920s.
-Josef Ganz developed the Standard Superior (going as far as advertising it as the “German Volkswagen”).
-In Germany, the company Hanomag mass-produced the 2/10 PS “Komissbrot”, a small, cheap rear engined car, from 1925 to 1928.
+Barényi also made numerous crash protection inventions, and is therefore regarded as the father of passive safety in automotive design.
+Josef Ganz developed the Standard Superior (going as far as advertising it as the “German Volkswagen”) and presented it at the IAMA (Internationale Auto- und Motorradausstellung) in Berlin in February 1933.
+It featured a tubular chassis, a mid-mounted engine, and independent wheel suspension with swing-axles at the rear.
+Here the new Chancellor Adolf Hitler expressed interest in its design and low selling price of 1,590 ℛℳ.
+Under the new anti-Semitic government, however, Josef Ganz was a target for his enemies from the automotive industry.
+In Germany, the company Hanomag mass-produced the 2/10 PS “Kommissbrot“, a small, cheap rear engined car, from 1925 to 1928.

 Ferdinand Porsche’s Designs